Caffeine Cutoff Calculator

 Caffeine metabolism is primarily determined by the CYP1A2 gene.
 Fast metabolizers (roughly 50% of the population) process caffeine with a half-life of around 5 hours and typically experience fewer sleep disruptions from afternoon coffee.
 Slow metabolizers have a half-life closer to 9 hours and may notice sleep disruption even from morning caffeine consumed before noon.

 Several factors slow caffeine metabolism beyond genetics: oral contraceptives extend the half-life to approximately 10–12 hours; pregnancy (especially the third trimester) can extend it to 15+ hours; liver disease slows clearance significantly.
 Some antibiotics, particularly fluoroquinolones like ciprofloxacin, inhibit CYP1A2 and significantly slow caffeine metabolism during the course of treatment.
+If you are pregnant or take medication that affects caffeine clearance, a doctor or pharmacist can tell you what applies to your situation; the calculator's settings are general estimates, not medical guidance.

 If you're unsure of your sensitivity, the "Normal" setting is the right starting point.
-Pay attention to how coffee affects your sleep quality — tracking this in the Sleep Debt Calculator over a few weeks can reveal patterns.
+Pay attention to how coffee affects your sleep quality; tracking this in the Sleep Debt Calculator over a few weeks can reveal patterns.

 Common caffeine amounts by source